imjoy-team/ImJoy/web/public/docs/api.md

 You can also transfer data.
 Number of argument number must match the required number of arguments of the called function.

+If you want to call frequently functions of another plugin, we recommend using `api.getPlugin`.

 **Arguments**

 * **plugin_name**: String.
 Name of the called plugin.